 Astro components are the basic building blocks of any Astro project.
 They are HTML-only templating components with no client-side runtime.
+You can spot an Astro component by its file extension:

 Astro components are extremely flexible.
 Often, an Astro component will contain some reusable UI on the page, like a header or a profile card.
 At other times, an Astro component may contain a smaller snippet of HTML, like a collection of common